What does “hikouki” mean in Japanese?

 In this blog post, I’ve explained the definition and meanings of “hikouki” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - hikouki – 飛行機 (ひこうき) : a noun meaning ‘airplane’, ‘aeroplane’, or ‘aircraft’ in Japanese.
-This can also work as a plural noun.
-Native speakers use this noun to refer to airplanes in Japanese.
-It’s also worth mentioning, however, that this can refer to flights depending on the situation and context.
-These three kanji characters literally mean ‘a machine to fly and go with’.
-This concept seems to be in line with the meanings.
+This can also work as plural.
+These three kanji characters literally mean ‘a machine to fly and go with’ in Japanese.
+This literal interpretation is very close to the actual meanings.
+Airplanes are indeed machines to fly and go with.

 Hope my explanations are understandable and helpful for Japanese learners.